Home Is water damage covered?

 Damages that are not reimbursed for water damage are:

-- Own fault.
+• Own fault.
 If the damage was caused by your fault, it will never be paid by an insurer.

 What should I do in the event of water damage?

 You should always try to limit the damage.
-If water has entered your home then you should try to sluice this water away as quickly as possible.
-In addition, you should try to get your valuables to safety as much as possible.
-In addition, take pictures of your damage.
-Then your insurance company will be able to assess what compensation they can offer you.
-In addition, report your damage as soon as possible to your insurer or to us via telephone number 085 - 029 5191.
+If water has entered your home, you should try to sluice this water away as quickly as possible.
+In addition, bring your valuables to safety as best you can.
+Also take pictures of the damage, this way your insurance company can properly assess what compensation they can offer you.

 Never underinsured